Adding Custom Scripts to Veeam Availability Orchestrator

 If you want to create a custom script and execute it when running an orchestration plan, you must take into account the following considerations.

-- The script you are willing to use must be a PowerShell script.
-VAO 2.0 supports PowerShell scripts only.
+- The script you want to use must be a PowerShell script.
+VAO 4.0 supports PowerShell scripts only.

 - To allow the script to run inside a VM guest OS, it is required that you have Microsoft PowerShell 3.0 and .Net Framework 4.0 installed on each VM for which you enable the custom script step.

-- To allow the script to run on the Veeam Backup & Replication server, no additional software is required.
+- To allow the script to run on a Veeam Backup & Replication server, no additional software is required.

 In This Section